Skip to content

 How long does a supplier have to provide verification documents after being identified as preferred bidder?

-The standstill period under PCR 2015 is a minimum of 10 calendar days (or 15 days if the notice was sent by non-electronic means).
-Contracting authorities typically allow 7 to 10 working days for the preferred bidder to submit verification documents.
-If documents are not provided within the specified period, the authority may move to the next-ranked bidder.
+Federal procurement timelines vary by department and procurement method, but contracting authorities typically allow 10 to 15 business days for the preferred bidder to submit verification documents.
+If documents are not provided within the specified period, the authority may disqualify the bidder and move to the next-ranked proposal.
+The specific timeline is set out in the bid solicitation.

-Can a contracting authority accept self-certification instead of original certificates?
+Can a contracting authority accept self-certification instead of official certificates?

-What happens if a mandatory exclusion ground is discovered after contract award?
+What happens if an integrity issue is discovered after contract award?

 The information in this article is provided for general informational purposes and does not constitute legal advice.
-Public procurement regulations are subject to change, particularly with the anticipated implementation of the Procurement Act 2023.
-Consult the current legislation and Cabinet Office guidance for provisions applicable to your procurement.
+Canadian public procurement regulations vary across federal, provincial, and territorial jurisdictions and are subject to change.
+Consult the current legislation and Treasury Board or provincial procurement directives for provisions applicable to your procurement.

 Ready to automate your checks?